 *Again!
 Please hear me!!!
 This DOES NOT mean perfect!
 This means routines and structures in place so that your room is not constantly cluttered with papers, materials, books on top of every flat surface in your classroom!

 Find ways to incorporate your students so they are doing some of the work for you!
-You can start by implementing classroom jobs.
+You can start by implementing some classroom jobs like the ones here.
 This gives your students some responsibility and ownership in their classroom.
-And, when they know they are the ones having to clean up the classroom, they are more likely to take care of it.

 Start small.
 Pick one day a week to be your “organization day” and give yourself anywhere from twenty minutes to an hour to work on one different area of your classroom.
 I talk about my strategy for making organization a priority in the podcast, so be sure to listen to hear my recommendation.